flowplayer/flowplayer-ovp-for-wordpress/readme.txt

 4. Preview your embed in Gutenberg editor

 == Changelog ==
+= 0.3.0 - 31 Aug 2020 =
+* Add embedding playlists
+* Add embedding livestreams (only for Enterprise users)
+* Fix issue where the browse dialog was left in empty state

 = 0.2.0 - 28 Feb 2019 =
 * Introduce Gutenberg block